 Where does the Graduate Diploma in Spirituality lead?

-Graduates of the course may apply to be accepted into the University of Divinity Master of Arts degree.
-The Master of Arts is offered in two modes, namely Coursework and Research:
+Graduates of the course may apply to be accepted into the University of Divinity Masters degree.
+The Masters is offered in two modes, namely Coursework and Research:

-- Master of Arts (Spirituality) is a coursework degree than can be undertaken either as six postgraduate coursework units or as four postgraduate units plus 12,000-word research essay.
+- Master of Spirituality is a coursework degree than can be undertaken either as twelve postgraduate coursework units or as ten postgraduate units plus 16,000-word research essay.

-- Master of Arts by Research consists of two postgraduate units plus 25,000-word minor research thesis.
+- Master of Philosophy by Research consists of two postgraduate units plus 25,000-word minor research thesis.

 What is involved to complete the Graduate Diploma in Spirituality?

-The Graduate Diploma in Spirituality consists of 90 points comprised of 60 points in the discipline of Spirituality and a further 30 points.
-There is no provision for distance learning in this program.
+The Graduate Diploma in Spirituality consists of 144 points comprised of 96 points in the discipline of Spirituality and a further 48 points.

 - has successfully completed an undergraduate degree, or an approved equivalent.